djplaner/memex/journal/todays-note.md

 - Robbie
 - Update bio to move away from higher ed

+- Send Justene notes on assessment templates etc.
+  - She'll frame something in aWord docs
+  - We'll iterate around on that

 - Uplift summaries to all
   - Follow up re: 1603LHS - in
   - other completions - an emails